Chris Welch: Early life

 Welch was raised in Catford, south east London.
 He left school at 16 and became a messenger for a national daily newspaper in Fleet Street.

 Career

 In 1960, Welch started work for The Kentish Times.
 In October 1964, after writing for a local newspaper, Welch became a reporter for Melody Maker at age 22.
 His first interview was with the Yardbirds with Eric Clapton.
 He was later assistant editor of Musicians Only, editor of Metal Hammer, and a contributor to The Independent and Rhythm magazine.
-He has written books on several rock music personalities, including Jimi Hendrix, Yes, Steve Winwood, Black Sabbath, John Bonham, Led Zeppelin, Peter Grant, and Cream.
+He has written books on several rock music personalities, including Paul McCartney, the Who, Pink Floyd, Jimi Hendrix, Yes, Steve Winwood, Black Sabbath, John Bonham, Led Zeppelin, Peter Grant, Cream, Vivian Stanshall, and Genesis.
 He has also written liner notes for many rock albums.

 On 17 October 2012 Welch was presented with a BASCA Gold Badge Award in recognition of his unique contribution to music.